-The members of our Board of Directors, our executive officers, and persons who beneficially own more than ten percent of our outstanding common stock are subject to the reporting requirements of Section 16 of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which require them to file reports with respect to their beneficial ownership of our common stock and their transactions in our common stock.
-Based upon (i) the copies of Section 16 reports which we received from such persons for their 2019 year transactions in our common stock and their common stock holdings, and (ii) written representation that no other reports were required, we believe that all reporting requirements under Section 16 for such year were met in a timely manner by our directors, executive officers and greater than ten percent beneficial owners, with the exception of two transactions that were not timely filed in two Form 4 reports by our Director, David Milligan.
+The members of our Board of Directors, our executive officers, and persons who beneficially own more than ten percent of our outstanding common stock are subject to the reporting requirements of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which require them to file reports with respect to their beneficial ownership of our common stock and their transactions in our common stock.
+Based upon (i) the copies of Section 16 reports which we received from such persons for their 2022 year transactions in our common stock and their common stock holdings, and (ii) written representation that no other reports were required, we believe that all reporting requirements under Section 16 for such year were met in a timely manner by our directors, executive officers and greater than ten percent beneficial owners.